-In the fall of 2016, a team of salamander-loving Harris Center staff and volunteers installed six study plots in the woods near the Harris Center as part of the Salamander Adaptation Research Collaboration Network (SPARCnet), a regional research effort aimed at understanding the effects of climate change on woodland salamander populations.
+In the fall of 2016, a team of salamander-loving Harris Center staff and volunteers installed six study plots in the woods near the Harris Center as part of the Salamander Population & Adaptation Research Collaboration Network (SPARCnet), a regional research effort aimed at understanding the effects of climate change on woodland salamander populations.
 Each plot consists of 50 small wooden “coverboards” that appeal to woodland amphibians — especially redbacked salamanders (Plethodon cinereus) — as sources of shelter.

 Each spring and fall, we work with a variety of students and community volunteers to monitor the coverboards.
-By keeping track of the salamanders found under each board, we can begin to get a sense for the abundance and distribution of redbacked salamanders in the Harris Center woods, and compare our findings to 30 other SPARCnet sites from Virginia to Ontario.
+By keeping track of the salamanders found under each board, we can begin to get a sense for the abundance and distribution of redbacked salamanders in the Harris Center woods, and compare our findings to more than 30 other SPARCnet sites from Virginia to Ontario.

 Redbacked salamanders were chosen as the focus species for this project because they're easily detectable, they're good indicators of forest health, and they're virtually everywhere. (photo © Dave Huth)